In This Section

 The French program is focused on providing an accelerated environment for learning the language and learning about Francophone culture.
 Students develop speaking, reading, and writing skills and learn about French food, culture, songs, and films.
 Courses include beginner and intermediate levels.

 Guided by an experienced teacher and the build-measure-learn feedback loop, students learn the basic principles of the lean startup approach, examine how the digital innovation explosion has rapidly changed the way an entrepreneur must approach starting a new business, identify which skills are most important in this new landscape, and ultimately develop their own ideas into a startup.
-A laptop is required.
+This course is recommended for students who are 15 and older.

-This intensive drawing and painting course offers young artists the unique opportunity to learn and practice techniques taught in 19th-century French art academies.
+This intensive drawing and painting course offers young artists the unique opportunity to learn and practice techniques that have been taught for centuries.
 The classic approach allows students to enhance both their artistic skills and portfolios and is an excellent option for students preparing to enter art school or for those studying AP or IB Art.
 Applicants are required to submit a recommendation from an art teacher.

-Students lift their musical theater skills in this comprehensive course taught by our excellent performing arts team.
+In this course, students lift their musical theater skills in this comprehensive course taught by our excellent performing arts team.
 This course concentrates on high-quality music, dancing, and acting classes that help prepare the students for an original musical experience, crafted for and by them.
-Opportunities extend beyond performance to backstage, focusing on costume and set design, stage management, and direction.
+Opportunities extend beyond performance to backstage, focusing on costume and set design, stage management, lighting, and direction.
 This one-of-a-kind musical theater program includes a demanding rehearsal schedule and elevates the performers to reach beyond their limits to create a unique summer arts experience.
+Open to anyone with an interest in musical theater—no previous experience is required!

 This course is an introduction to the technical and aesthetic properties of digital photography with an emphasis on using a digital camera as a tool for self-expression.
 Students learn how to process images with the tools offered in Adobe Creative Cloud, and trips around the region provide opportunities to practice shooting among some of the most beautiful and dramatic scenery in Europe.
 Students must bring their own DSLR camera.